v8/v8.dev/src/docs/merge-patch.md

 1. `Merge-Approved-{Branch}` means that the Chrome TPMs have signed off on the merge.
 1. When the merge is done, the `Merge-Approved-{Branch}` label is replaced with `Merge-Merged-{Branch}`.

-## Instructions for Git using the automated script

-### How to check if a commit was already merged/reverted/has Canary coverage
+## How to check if a commit was already merged/reverted/has Canary coverage

 Use `mergeinfo.py` to get all the commits which are connected to the `$COMMIT_HASH` according to Git.